Home Entrepreneurship Marketing in the New Economy is truly Old Fashioned: Here’s why

 Advertisement:

-With 25 years of experience as a business consultant, Abdul Vasi has the expertise to elevate your brand to new heights.
-As a seasoned entrepreneur, tech expert, and published author, Abdul brings proven strategies and insights to every client, helping businesses succeed in a competitive market.
+With over 25 years of experience as a business consultant, Abdul Vasi has helped countless brands grow and thrive.
+As a successful entrepreneur, tech expert, and published author, Abdul knows what it takes to succeed in today’s competitive market.

 Does the new economy pose challenges to marketing?
 If so, how?
 What changed?